wenhao/mushrooms/README.md

 #### Attentions

 1. Stub okhttp interceptor prior to failover okhttp interceptor.
-2. Exclude from failover okhttp configuration if don't need when stub.
+2. Exclude from failover okhttp configuration if don't need it when stub.

 ### Copyright and license